 In promoting the value of agencies, our aim is to influence the wider business, social and regulatory worlds so that our members can thrive and prosper.
 This means protecting their interests and promoting the advertising sector as a force for good in society, and as a driver of growth in the broader context of the economy.

 From our offices in 44 Belgrave Square, London SW1, we also work in close collaboration with other advertising-related trade bodies.
-In particular, with the AA and ISBA in the UK; and with EACA, CAA and the 4A’s on an international basis.
+In particular, with the AA and ISBA in the UK; and with the EACA, CAA, TCC and 4A’s on an international basis.

-We also run programmes outside of London from our offices in the Cramlington
+We also run programmes outside of London from our offices in the North

 How we work